mkaramuk/tohum/README.md

-# maker
+# tohum

-maker is a simple CLI tool that you can use to provision your new projects from the template that you've chosen.
-You can also create your own project templates to extend the functionality.
+"tohum" (which means "seed" in Turkish) is a CLI tool that you can use to initialize your new projects from a pre-written template that you've chosen.
+You can also implement your own project templates to extend the functionality.

 ## Quickstart

-First you need to install maker.
+First you need to install tohum.
 You can do it either installing it from cargo registry or build your own.

 Install from cargo registry: